JiSukh/MNIST_NN/README.md

 # Simple Neural Network for MNIST Dataset

-This is a simple neural network created to work with the MNIST dataset.
-Not many advanced things but most concepts of deep learning is here.
+This is a simple neural network created to work with the MNIST dataset with **no deep-learning libraries like tensorflow or pytorch.**

 ## Overview